-The violin has a beautifully shaped body made of wood and strung with four strings.
-The bow is held in the right hand.
-Drawing the bow over the strings creates the sounds.
-The violin produces bright, high tones.
+The violin has a beautifully shaped body made of wood.
+The lower end of the violin is placed on your left shoulder and held in position by your chin.
+Your left hand holds the neck and presses the four strings with its fingers.
+You hold the bow with your right hand.
+Drawing the bow over the strings makes the wooden body vibrate - sound is created.
+A violin produces bright, high tones.

 The cello has a similar shape, but it is much larger than the violin.
-You sit to play it, placing it between your legs.
+Here too you draw the bow over the strings.
+You sit down to play the cello, placing it between your legs.
+The cello has a deep, warm, sound.